farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 ## Positively Inclined Individual

-People on the very positive end of the spectrum usually tend to possess the following set of traits.
+Someone on the extreme positive end of the spectrum will possess the following set of traits.

 - Optimistic.
 - Easily trusting.